crcn/plugin.js/README.md

 Called when the plugin is loaded.

 - `options` - options which are passed to the plugin, along with every other plugin.
-- `params` - parameters which are specific to the loaded plugin
+- `params` - parameters which are specific to the loaded plugin.
+- `haba` - the haba loader.
+Also accessible via `this`.
 - return type can be `void`, or an `object`.